Janet C. Wolfenbarger: Military career

 Wolfenbarger was born in Tampa, Florida.
-She was commissioned in 1980 as a graduate of the U.S. Air Force Academy, and began her career in acquisition as an engineer at Eglin Air Force Base, Florida.
+She was commissioned as a graduate of the U.S. Air Force Academy Class of 1980 - the first class to contain female cadets.
+She began her career in acquisition as an engineer at Eglin Air Force Base, Florida.
 Along with her various duty assignments she furthered her education with a Master of Science degree in aeronautics and astronautics from the Massachusetts Institute of Technology in 1985 and another Master of Science degree in national resource strategy from Industrial College of the Armed Forces in 1994.
 She is also a graduate of the Air Command and Staff College.
 Her major awards and decorations include the Legion of Merit and the Meritorious Service Medal.

 Wolfenbarger was the U.S. Air Force's highest-ranking woman, a distinction held until January 1, 2010, by Lt.
 Gen. Terry Gabreski, whom Wolfenbarger succeeded at Wright-Patterson.

 On February 6, 2012, President Obama nominated Wolfenbarger to become the first woman four-star general for the Air Force.
 This was confirmed by the US Senate on March 26, 2012, and she assumed her new rank, and became Commander, Air Force Materiel Command, on June 5, 2012.

 Wolfenbarger graduated from Beavercreek High School in Beavercreek, Ohio, in 1976.
 She is the daughter of Eldon and Shirley Libby of Paicines, California.
 She is married to Craig "Wolf" Wolfenbarger.